MLHale/nebraska-gencyber-modules/2021/intro_to_first_principles/README.md

 #### 2. Process Isolation

 - What is a Process?
-  - A `process` is a program running on a computer.
-Each process has a region of the memory (address space), which only it can access.
+  - A `process` is a program or code running on a computer.
+Each process has a region of the memory (a collection of memory addresses often referred to as an `address space`), which only it can access.
   - Isolating the process address space from other address spaces prevents tampering or interference from/by other processes.

 - Examples
   - A word processor, a database, and a browser running on a computer are all running in different addresses spaces.
 Process isolation ensures that each one cannot influence the others address space.
   - A non-technical example of process isolation is when a prosecutor and defense attorney run their cases in court.
 It would be a problem if either had access to each other's work.
-Keeping their work seperate protects it from misuse by the other party.
+Keeping their work separate protects it from misuse by the other party.

 - Implications
   - Processes have to use defined communications mediated by the operating system to communicate with other processes.
-  - A process should never trust any other process on the computer.
+  - A process should never trust any other process on the computer without appropriate verification.

 - Related principles